Mercury Marquis: Powertrain

 The third-generation Marquis marked the introduction of a powertrain lineup completely new to the model line.
 In the interest of fuel economy, the 351M, 400, and 460 V8 engines were replaced by smaller-displacement engines shared with smaller vehicles within the Mercury line.
 In contrast with its Chrysler and General Motors competitors, the Marquis retained a V8 engine as standard equipment.

-As Ford transitioned to metric engine displacement designations at the end of the 1970s, the standard engine for the Marquis was a 4.9L V8 (the rebranded 302 V8, rounded up to 5.0L to distinguish it from the 4.9L I6); the Marquis shared this engine with the Cougar, Monarch, and Zephyr.
-The Marquis offered a 5.8L V8 (the 351 V8 from the Cougar XR7) as an option.
+As Ford transitioned to metric engine displacement designations at the end of the 1970s, the standard engine for the Marquis was a 4.9 L V8 (the rebranded 302 V8, rounded up to 5.0 L to distinguish it from the 4.9 L I6); the Marquis shared this engine with the Cougar, Monarch, and Zephyr.
+The Marquis offered a 5.8 L V8 (the 351 V8 from the Cougar XR7) as an option.

-For 1981, the engine line underwent a revision, with a 4.2L V8 becoming the standard engine on the base-trim Marquis outside of California.; the now-optional 5.0L V8 was offered on Brougham-trim Marquis and Grand Marquis four-door sedans.
-For 1982, the 5.8L V8 was dropped from the Marquis, with sales continuing in Canada.
+For 1981, the engine line underwent a revision, with a 4.2 L V8 becoming the standard engine on the base-trim Marquis outside of California; the now-optional 5.0 L V8 was offered on Brougham-trim Marquis and Grand Marquis four-door sedans.
+For 1982, the 5.8 L V8 was dropped from the US-market Marquis, with sales continuing in Canada.

 When introduced for 1979, both V8 engines were paired with a 3-speed SelectShift automatic.
-For 1980, the Marquis received the 4-speed AOD overdrive automatic transmission as standard equipment with the 4.2L V8 and was offered as an option with the 5.0L and 5.8L engines.
+For 1980, the Marquis received the 4-speed AOD overdrive automatic transmission as standard equipment with the 4.2 L V8 and was offered as an option with the 5.0 L and 5.8 L engines.
 For 1982, the AOD became the sole transmission for all three engines.